Considering starting a brand new restaurant? Here are some tips on how to open a new restaurant and bar.

 - Finalize Your Restaurant Business Plan

-Unless you’re self-financing or have partners and investors ready to pick up the tab so to speak for the restaurant, you’re definitely going to need an efficient restaurant business plan.
+Unless you’re self-financing or have partners and investors ready to pick up the tab so to speak for the restaurant, you’re going to need an efficient restaurant business plan.
 That’s because if you’re getting financing from a bank, they will want to see a business plan before lending you any dinero.
-No matter where you get the funding from (investor, bank, small business loan), you want to be prepared for any pitfalls not yet considered, and a business plan helps to eliminate issues before you even get started.
+No matter where you get the funding from (investor, bank, small business loan), you want to be prepared for any pitfalls not yet considered, and a proper plan helps to eliminate issues before you even get started.
 Here’s a great article from OpenTable on how to write a restaurant business plan.

 - Get Your Permits and lIcenses in Order

 Be sure to get your permits and licenses started for approval because the process can sometimes take weeks or even months.
 Just as you get your financing, you need to initiate the process of completing the paperwork.
 A few of the current permits and licenses you’re going to consider are a business license, liquor license if you’re selling alcohol, fire department permits, signage permits, state and federal licenses.
-Check for your local city and state requirements where you can get a list of everything you need to be in compliance.
+Check for your local city and state requirements where you can get a list of everything you need to comply.

 - Design Your Restaurant and Style